Elicitation¶

 Created, waiting for a response |

-RESPONDED / COMPLETED |
+RESPONDED / ACCEPTED / COMPLETED |

-The user submitted an answer (responseContent is populated) |
+The user submitted an answer, or accepted an empty-schema confirmation (responseContent is populated for RESPONDED/COMPLETED) |

-DECLINED |
+DECLINED / REJECTED |

-The user explicitly declined |
+The user explicitly declined, or rejected an empty-schema confirmation |

 CANCELLED |